3Squared/SQKDataKit/README.md

 Make sure to retain the private context in a property.
 To quote the Apple Doc:

 > Managed objects know what managed object context they’re associated with, and managed object contexts know what managed objects they contain.
 By default, though, the references between a managed object and its context are weak.
 This means that in general you cannot rely on a context to ensure the longevity of a managed object instance, and you cannot rely on the existence of a managed object to ensure the longevity of a context.
 Put another way, just because you fetched an object doesn’t mean it will stay around.

+Note: the main context is retained by the context manager, unlike any private contexts that it creates.

 #### Concurency